edge-servers/immunity-controller/README.rst

 +--------------+------------------------------------------------------------------------------------------------+

 Available connector classes.
-Connectors are python classes that specify ways in which OpenWISP can connect to devices in order to launch commands.
+Connectors are python classes that specify ways in which Immunity can connect to devices in order to launch commands.

 ``IMMUNITY_UPDATE_STRATEGIES``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~